bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 ## Script versioning

-Changes to bitcoin's script allow for both improved security and improved functionality.
-However, the design of script only allows backwards-compatible (soft-forking) changes to be implemented by replacing an OP\_NOP with a new opcode that conditionally fails the script, but otherwise does nothing.
-This is sufficient for many changes -- such as introducing a new signature method, or features like OP\_CLTV, but is both slightly hacky (OP\_CLTV usuaully has to be accompanied by an OP\_DROP) and does not allow for many operations, even ones as simple as joining two strings.
+Changes to Bitcoin's script allow for both improved security and improved functionality.
+However, the design of script only allows backwards-compatible (soft-forking) changes to be implemented by replacing one of the ten extra OP\_NOP opcodes with a new opcode that can conditionally fail the script, but which otherwise does nothing.
+This is sufficient for many changes -- such as introducing a new signature method or a feature like OP\_CLTV, but it is both slightly hacky (for example, OP\_CLTV usually has to be accompanied by an OP\_DROP) and cannot be used to enable even features as simple as joining two strings.

-Segwit resolves this by including a version number for scripts, so that additional opcodes that would have required a hard-fork to be used in non-segwit transactions, can instead be supported by bumping the script version.
+Segwit resolves this by including a version number for scripts, so that additional opcodes that would have required a hard-fork to be used in non-segwit transactions can instead be supported by simply increasing the script version.

-#### Who benefits?
+### Who benefits?

-Easier changes to script opcodes will make advanced scripting in bitcoin easier; which includes changes like introducing Schnorr signatures, using key recovery to shrink signature sizes, supporting sidechains, or creating even smarter contracts by using merklized abstract syntax trees and other research-level ideas.
+Easier changes to script opcodes will make advanced scripting in Bitcoin easier.
+This includes changes such as introducing Schnorr signatures, using key recovery to shrink signature sizes, supporting sidechains, or creating even smarter contracts by using Merklized Abstract Syntax Trees (MAST) and other research-level ideas.

 ## Reducing UTXO growth

-The unspent transaction output (UTXO) database is maintained by each validating bitcoin node in order to determine whether new transactions are valid or fraudulent.
-For efficient operation of the network, this database needs to be very quick to query and modify, and thus keeping the database as small as possible is valuable.
-This becomes more difficult as bitcoin grows, as each new user must have UTXO entries of their own, and holding multiple UTXO entries per user is often valuable for reasons related to privacy, flexibility and to reduce the number of transactions on-chain.
+The Unspent Transaction Output (UTXO) database is maintained by each validating Bitcoin node in order to determine whether new transactions are valid or fraudulent.
+For efficient operation of the network, this database needs to be very quick to query and modify, and should ideally be able to fit in main memory (RAM), so keeping the database's byte size as small as possible is valuable.

-Segwit improves the situation here by reducing the amount of data per UTXO due to witness data being irrelevant for maintaining the UTXO set, and providing an economic incentive for reducing UTXO growth by providing a 75% discount for data that can be excluded from the UTXO set, versus data required for the UTXO set.
+This becomes more difficult as Bitcoin grows, as each new user must have at least one UTXO entry of their own and will prefer having multiple entries so that they can use techniques that help improve their privacy and flexibility, as well as to use techniques such as Lightning that don't require putting all of their data on the block chain.

+Segwit improves the situation here by providing a 75% byte-size discount to people who create their transactions in a way that reduces the amount of UTXO space they use so that we store a greater number of UTXO entries in each megabyte of data.

-#### Who benefits?
+### Who benefits?

-Reduced UTXO growth will benefit miners and others who run full nodes, which in turn helps maintain the current security of the bitcoin network, despite growth in bitcoin usage.
+Reduced UTXO growth will benefit miners, businesses, and users who run full nodes, which in turn helps maintain the current security of the Bitcoin network as more users enter the system.

 ## Compact fraud proofs

-As the bitcoin userbase expands, validating the entire blockchain naturally becomes more expensive.
-To maintain the decentralised, trustless nature of bitcoin, it is important to allow those who cannot afford to validate the entire blockchain to at least be able to cheaply validate as much of it as they can afford.
+As the Bitcoin userbase expands, validating the entire blockchain naturally becomes more expensive.
+To maintain the decentralised, trustless nature of Bitcoin, it is important to allow those who cannot afford to validate the entire blockchain to at least be able to cheaply validate as much of it as they can afford.

-Segwit improves the situation here by allowing a future soft-fork to extend the witness structure to include commitment data allowing SPV clients to enforce consensus rules such such as the number of bitcoins introduced in a block, the size of a block, and the number of sigops used in a block.
+Segwit improves the situation here by allowing a future soft-fork to extend the witness structure to include commitment data, which will allow lightweight (SPV) clients to enforce consensus rules such such as the number of bitcoins introduced in a block, the size of a block, and the number of sigops used in a block.

-#### Who benefits?
+### Who benefits?

-Fraud proofs allow SPV users to help enforce bitcoin's consensus rules, which will potentially greatly increase the security of the bitcoin network as a whole, as well as reduce the ways in which individual users can be attacked.
+Fraud proofs allow SPV users to help enforce Bitcoin's consensus rules, which will potentially greatly increase the security of the Bitcoin network as a whole, as well as reduce the ways in which individual users can be attacked.

-These fraud proofs can be added to the witness data structure as part of a future soft-fork.
-Transactions do not need to make use of segwit features to enable fraud proofs, however.
+These fraud proofs can be added to the witness data structure as part of a future soft-fork, and they'll help SPV clients enforce the rules even on transactions that don't make use of the segwit features.

 ## Signature pruning

-For old transactions, signatures may be less interesting -- for example, some SPV clients simply don't check signatures, trusting that miners have already done that; and bitcoin core does not check signatures for transactions prior to the most recent checkpoint.
-At present, however, signature data is an integral part of the transaction, and must be present in order to calculate the transaction hash.
+For old transactions, signatures may be less interesting -- for example, some SPV clients simply don't check signatures, trusting that miners have already done that.
+Even Bitcoin Core does not check signatures for transactions prior to the most recent checkpoint.
+At present, however, signature data is an integral part of the transaction and must be present in order to calculate the transaction hash.

 Segregating the signature data allows nodes that aren't interested in signature data to prune it from the disk, or never download it in the first place, saving resources.

-#### Who benefits?
+### Who benefits?

-As more transactions use segwit addresses, people running pruned or SPV nodes, will be able to operate with less bandwidth and disk space.
+As more transactions use segwit addresses, people running pruned or SPV nodes will be able to operate with less bandwidth and disk space.

 ## Moving towards a single combined block limit

-Currently there are two consensus-enforced limits on blocksize: the block can be no larger than 1MB, and, independently, there can be no more than 20000 signature checks performed across the transactions in the block.
-Finding the most profitable set of transactions to include in the blockchain given a single limit is an instance of the knapsack problem, which can be easily solved almost perfectly with a simple greedy algorithm.
+Currently there are two consensus-enforced limits on blocksize: the block can be no larger than 1MB and, independently, there can be no more than 20,000 signature checks performed across the transactions in the block.

+Finding the most profitable set of transactions to include in a block given a single limit is an instance of the knapsack problem, which can be easily solved almost perfectly with a simple greedy algorithm.
 However adding the second constraint makes finding a good solution very hard in some cases, and this theoretical problem has